 Ernest Poulton was retained as the agent, continuing to work with Blanche, who managed the rents from the five farms closest to the park.
 This arrangement enabled her to establish a possessory title (‘possessory title may be granted where an applicant has little or no documentary evidence to support their claim to the land but can demonstrate they have exercised the rights of an absolute owner for a sufficient period of time’) to the central thousand acres of the estate, including the park and the mansion, which in 1935 again became the property of the Leigh family.
 Blanche hoped to sell the estate to a religious order but in the absence of a suitable buyer, eventually, and reluctantly (because “the beautiful Chapel will now be used for non-Catholic worship”), she sold it to the Barnwood House Hospital for mental and nervous disorders.
 The Leigh connection was finally severed and in fact, this branch of the Leigh family dies out altogether in the absence of any progeny from any of William Leigh’s grandchildren.

-During the second world war troops were based in the park, using the lakes to train in bridge building for the invasion of Europe after D-day.
-The plans made by Barnwood House Hospital did not materialise, and in 1953 they sold the property.
+During the Second World War troops were based in the park, using the lakes to train in bridge building for the invasion of Europe after D-day.
+The plans made by Barnwood House Hospital did not materialize, and in 1953 they sold the property.
 In the 1950s Reginald Kelly took the lease of “The Cottage” and the Mansion, performing enough essential maintenance to prevent any major deterioration in its fabric.
-Nonetheless, in 1988 it was purchased, with twenty three acres of surrounding pasture, by Stroud District Council.
+Nonetheless, in 1988 it was purchased, with twenty-three acres of surrounding pasture, by Stroud District Council.
 The following year the Woodchester Mansion Trust was established.
 Private ownership of the land and the situation of the Mansion, deep in the valley, about a mile from the nearest road, have helped to protect the house from vandalism and unsuitable development, and thus incidentally preserved the magnificent building you see today.